 In place of a POS system, your business will need a virtual terminal if processing e-commerce payments.
 The terminal allows you to accept credit card payments via phone or computer.
 Instead of swiping, card details are manually keyed in by either the merchant or consumer for approval.
 This payment product is suitable for businesses without a brick-and-mortar location.

-Whether accepting a card over the phone or in person, a business will always require a payment gateway to serve as the hub of the financial data transmissions.
+Whether accepting a card over the phone or in person, a business will always require a payment gateway to serve as the financial data transmissions hub.
 Gateways are almost exclusively PCI-DSS Level 1 compliant and help your business by encrypting sensitive information and sending payment transactions across the appropriate channels for approval.

 The Bottom Line

-For your business, whether online or on the street, to accept a card payment, you need merchant services.
+Whether online or on the street, you need merchant services for your business to accept a card payment.
 Processors come in all sizes and shapes, and it’s essential to find the best fit for your business before signing on the dotted line.
-If you are looking to open a merchant account, Payment Savvy offers a variety of payment acceptance solutions for many industries.
+If you are looking to open a merchant account, Payment Savvy offers various payment acceptance solutions for many industries.
 As always, our products are scalable and contract-free.
 Talk to our payment experts today to make processing a card payment more efficient and affordable.